Medical students under the microscope: GERD, stress, and eating habits examined

 Summary

-This study surveys about 3,700 medical students and interns across the Middle East to find out how many have gastroesophageal reflux disease (GERD).
-It also looks at how GERD is linked to eating habits, stress, anxiety, and quality of life.
-Participants fill out online questionnaires about their symptoms, diet, and mental health.
-The goal is to understand the problem better so that future doctors can get the support they need.
+This study surveys over 3,700 medical students and interns across the Middle East to find out how many have gastroesophageal reflux disease (GERD).
+It also looks at how eating habits, stress, anxiety, and depression relate to GERD and how the condition affects their quality of life.
+Participants fill out online questionnaires about their symptoms, eating behavior, and mental health.
+The goal is to better understand GERD in this high-stress group and guide future awareness and prevention efforts.

 Disclaimer